How to Choose the Best Tenant for Your Rental

 7 Tips for Placing a Great Tenant in Your Investment Property

-There are good tenants and there are bad tenants.
-While no screening method is fool-proof, there are certain factors you should look at which will give you a better chance of finding a great tenant for your rental.
+There are good tenants, and there are bad tenants.
+While no screening method is fool-proof, there are certain factors you should look at that will give you a better chance of finding a great tenant for your rental.
 Following these seven tips can help you make the best choice.

 1. Follow the Law

 Landlords must treat all prospective tenants equally.
 There is a law, known as the Federal Fair Housing Act, which is designed to prevent discrimination against certain classes of people in any activity related to housing.
 In short, you cannot discriminate based on:

 - National origin

 You want to look for a tenant who is financially responsible.
 If they are responsible with paying their bills, there is a strong chance they will pay their rent on time and be responsible with your apartment.
 Getting a credit check has a fee, and sometimes landlords ask their applicants to pay the credit check fee as well.
 Checking a tenant's finances is a two-step process:

 A. Verify Income:

 - Ideally, you will want to find a tenant whose monthly income is at least three times the monthly rent.